Understanding Equine Protozoal Myeloencephalitis (EPM)

 Research is ongoing to improve diagnostic techniques.
 Institutions like UC Davis are leading efforts to enhance the understanding and testing of equine infectious diseases.

-Treatment Options for EPM
+Treatment Options

 If diagnosed, treatment options are available, though they can be costly and time-consuming.